Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Results of case studies

-In summary however, using zero-shot or fine-tuned LLMs may well provide a simpler and faster alternative to complex processing and annotating pipelines such as those described in \textcite{kanger_deep_2022}, as well as obviate the need for parameterizing and carrying out mathematical operations to make embedding vectors usable \parencite[cf.][]{sen_insider_2023}.
-LLMs can also assist in situations with distorted data such as OCR-processed text.
-The combination of initial rough search (keywords or regex) with a follow-up LLM-based filtering step may well be a fruitful approach, as running an entire corpus through a cloud service LLM like GPT-4 can be very costly (and time-consuming, even if using a local model).
+While such operations may suffer from LLM hallucination issues, we can test if this step degrades or improves the downstream classification results.
+The case turns out to be the latter.
+The prompt was to classify a given test input as mentioning "nature or environment in the biological natural world sense, including nature tourism, landscape, agriculture, environmental policy".
+Without the cleaning, GPT-3.5 gets 0.79 accuracy (0.49 kappa) and GPT-4: 0.9 (0.77).
+With cleaning, GPT-3.5 gets 0.82 (0.56) and GPT-4: 0.92 (0.82 kappa).
+This is another difficult task with limited and historical period-specific contexts, and more precise prompting might help.
+The results are promising however \parencite[in contrast to similar work e.g.][]{boros_post-correction_2024}.
+Using zero-shot or fine-tuned LLMs may well provide a simpler and faster alternative to complex processing and annotating pipelines such as this, as well as obviate the need for parameterizing and complex mathematical operations to make embedding vectors usable for that \parencite[cf.][]{sen_insider_2023}, streamlining the application of MAQD approaches.
+The combination of an initial faster filter (keyword search, embedding similarity) with a follow-up generative LLM-based refining filter may well be a fruitful approach, as running an entire corpus through a cloud service LLM like GPT-4 can be costly (and time-consuming, even if using a local model).